oestrich/ex_venture/docs/game/gmcp.md

 ### Mail.New

-You have received a new peice of mail.
+You have received a new piece of mail.

 ```
 Mail.New {